joshhjacobson/wombat-v2s/README.md

 WOMBAT_LOG_LEVEL=debug OMP_NUM_THREADS=8 make -j4 3_sif_targets
 ```

-## Steps 4 and 5: inversion and results
+## Steps 4 and 5: inversions and results

 Once Steps 1-3 are completed (or you've downloaded the intermediate files mentioned earlier), you can run the inversions.
 The simplest way to do this is to run